777abhi/tas-yt-playwright/readme.md

 - loop test with different parameters from the settings file

-## TAS - download code from GitHub in your local machine
+## TAS - download code from GitHub in your local machine & push latest code to GitHub

 ```bash
 git clone https://github.com/777abhi/tas-yt-playwright.git